PhoenixC0de/Planty-Openclassrooms/wp-content/plugins/blocksy-companion/readme.txt

 vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/blocksy-companion)

 == Changelog ==
+2.1.22: 2025-11-27
+- Improvement: Demo importer - smarter and more resilient strategy for importing the content on servers with low resources

+2.1.21: 2025-11-13
+- Improvement: General fixes and improvements

 2.1.20: 2025-11-07
 - Improvement: Shop Extra/Filters - correctly clean up query params when filtering by price
 - Improvement: Smarter and safer logic for handling SVG upload